rakimdevcraig/Spelling-Game/README.md

 the API that I use to generate a word won't fire on page load because it's no longer allowed to work without user activation so I have to prompt the user to click the button to hear the word

-when adding word to database: add word, definition, difficulty of word

 future features:
 add the ability to hear words phonetically so far I havent been able to find any API's that pronounce words phonetically so the only solution in my head is to actually pronounce all of the words myself phonetically and when I add a new word i'll have to add the ability to record myself or someone else pronouncing the word phonetically

+To do:
+add words to database:
+when adding word to database: add word, definition, difficulty of word

+be able to fetch words from database, then work on fetching them randomly

+After that work on login